Ethan0429/COSC102-Lab-Writeups/labs/lab9.md

 # ❤️

 This was your last lab for this class.
 I'll miss TA'ing for you all and writing these.
-Good luck to those of you who are continuing the CS cirriculum next year! (and anyone for that matter I guess) Feel free to DM me wherever you want, as I'll mostly likely answer no matter what :)
+Good luck to those of you who are continuing the CS curriculum next year! (and anyone for that matter I guess) Feel free to DM me wherever you want, as I'll most likely answer no matter what :)

-❤️❤️❤️
+❤️❤️❤️ <br>
 \- Ethan